taddeseanb/kenya-hub/docs/user/index.md

 The hubs describe a number of different resources relevant to the Land Soil Cop community.

-### Datasets

-Datasets are either a source for predictions, as well as can be the result of a prediction.
+- **Datasets** are either a source for predictions, as well as can be the result of a prediction.

-### Services

-Services are offered by organizations to facilitate access to data and knowlegde.
+- **Services** are offered by organizations to facilitate access to data and knowlegde.
 Services can vary from web services (APIs), SMS services, brochures, up to on site visits.

-### Models

-Predictions on distribution of environmental parameters in time and space, as well as yield predictions, are calculated using statistical, rule based, and/or machine learning models.
+- Predictions on distribution of environmental parameters in time and space, as well as yield predictions, are calculated using statistical, rule based, and/or machine learning **models**.
 Commonly available models are described as resources in the hub.

-### Software

-In the hub various software components are described which enable visualisation and/or analysis of relevant data and knowledge sources
+- In the hub various **software** components are described which enable visualisation and/or analysis of relevant data and knowledge sources

-### Approaches

-Approaches descrive commonly known mechanisms to improve land management to overcome challenges such as erosion, limited fertility, salinisation, and climate change.
+- **Approaches** descrive commonly known mechanisms to improve land management to overcome challenges such as erosion, limited fertility, salinisation, and climate change.

-### Policies

-The hub describes relevant policies to the Land Soil Crop community.
+- The hub describes relevant **policies** to the Land Soil Crop community.
 Policy drives the collection of data, but data can also support policy development.

 ---